Peer Educator Program

 - Sessions are led by a current M2, M3, or M4 peer educator.

-- M1 sessions are held Wednesday evenings at 5:00.
+- M1 group sessions are typically held Wednesday evenings at 5:00.

-- M2 sessions are held twice per block (on Thursday evenings).
+- M2 group sessions are held twice per block (typically on Thursday evenings).

 - All peer support sessions are free and optional.